 The main purpose of a strategy is to align executives and other key stakeholders around how the product will achieve the high-level business objectives.
 It also provides the product manager with a clear direction to guide the team through implementation and to communicate the value of the product to cross-functional teams, such as sales, marketing, and support.

-A product strategy is the foundation of a product lifecycle, and its execution plan for further development.
-As they develop their product strategy, product leaders zero in on target audiences and define key product and customer attributes.
+A product strategy is the foundation for the entire product lifecycle.
+As product leaders develop and adjust their product strategy, they zero in on target audiences and define the key product and customer attributes necessary to achieve success.

-Goals define what you want to achieve in the next quarter, year, or 18 months.
+Goals are measurable, time-bound objectives that have clearly defined success metrics associated with them.
+They help you set what you want to achieve in the next quarter, year, or 18 months.
 Here are a few examples:

-Initiatives are the high-level efforts that will help you achieve your goals.
+Initiatives are the high-level efforts or big themes that need to be implemented to achieve your goals.
 Here are some examples:

-A great strategy starts with a clear product plan, a vision and a canvas that explains how customer and market forces shape the product's direction.
-That's why you must visualize your strategy and relationships — but the first step is to have a north star that tells where your product is headed.
+A great strategy starts with a clear product plan, a vision, and a canvas that explains how customer and market forces shape the product's direction.
+The first step is to have a north star that tells you where your product is headed.